rdwr3r/Health_Insurance_Sim/README.md

 - **summarize_events**: this will print the frequences of each event for each family member (or the selected family member) for a given simulation.
 (Primarily useful in troubleshooting unexpected results). | Args:
 	- sim_index (integer index for which simulation to report)
 	- family_member (optional: list of name(s) for which family member to report on)
+- **print_monthly_cost_summaries**: this will print an analysis of each plan's monthly costs to the console.
+It will give the single highest month's cost across all simulations for each plan, the average, and the minimum.
+NOTE: the minimum is defined as the lowest MAX month across all simulations.
+For example, if there were 2 simulations and Plan A had the following monthly costs: {100, 100, 100, 100, ..., 1000}; {1, 1, 1...999}, the "minimum" monthly cost would be $999, because it's the lowest maximum across all simulations. | Args:
+	- plan_names (optional: if you want summaries for a specific plan or subset, pass in a list of their name(s))
+- **plot_monthly_cost_analysis**: this will plot the monthly costs for the minimum and maximum plans selected (see print_monthly_cost_summaries for definition of minimum) as well as the average for all the plans across all simulations as well as cumulative costs through the year. | Args:
+    - plan_names (optional: if you want summaries for a specific plan or subset, pass in a list of their name(s))

 An example set of commands in the console might look like:
 ```python